Range of DNA Tests

 LivingDNA aims to “show humanity that we are all made up of all of us, dissolving the concept of race,” and does so with its 3-in-1 ancestry test.
 Its DNA collection uses a cheek swab, and LivingDNA advertises that it offers twice the detail of other tests out there.
 Its 3-in-1 test traces not only your family line ancestry, but your motherline and fatherline (if you are male), too.
 Your results will show insights dating back 10 generations, and tell you where your ancestors were located at different points in history.
 LivingDNA frequently offers discounted rates, like its DNA kit that’s usually $159 and often sold for only $99.

 - DNA-based health report - $49

 - Health + ancestry report - $79

 Vitagene has a unique offering that uses your DNA to create personalized health plans.
 By using your specific DNA, the company is able to help you improve your health and avoid illnesses you may be prone to.
 Its personalized plans start with a cheek swab, which tells the lab everything they need to know about your health and genetic diseases, if any.
 Once the results are completed, you will be informed about vitamins you’re lacking, allergies you have, and food you should avoid.
 Vitagene offers 2 plans: one that’s a basic health report, and another that combines health and ancestry findings.
-The company often offers limited time discounts on its products.
+The standard price is about $49 for a DNA health report and $79 if you want to add an ancestry report, though the company often offers limited time discounts on its products.

 Discover Your Past With the Right Test